 But meals, meals were different.
 Meals were coveted.
 They still are.
 I always loved to cook.
 For one, for two, for lots of people…it didn’t matter.
 I tested recipes, made up my own, doctored others and enjoyed the process.
 Maybe it’s because it kept me off of the computer.
 Who knows?
 But I loved it.
 And I love good food.
 Not fancy food.
 Just good food.
 There is a difference.
 Could be from Waffle House or Daniel, depending on the day.
 So while I was willing to do a give and take with my career, I wasn’t willing to compromise with food.
 I refused to fall into the dark world of chicken nuggets and the occasional mushy green bean.
 I wanted to maintain my standards of eating well no matter what the circumstances.
 And so kids in hand, I forged on, continuing to cook and host parties for my friends.
 I just tweaked my methods of getting it on the table.
 Sure, my kitchen looks like a tornado hit it most of the time.
 Sure I can be the “meanest mommy in the world” on Tuesdays, Wednesdays, Thursdays and Fridays (let’s not even talk about Mondays).
 I’m no Martha Stewart but I can put on a holiday dinner like the best of ‘em.

-Sometimes I laugh when I have to stop and tell my four year old to stop licking the remote control or tell my seven year old that it’s inappropriate to tell her friends that she “Brushes her teeth with a bottle of Jack” like Ke$ha.
+I laugh when I remember scolding my daughter for licking the remote control or telling my then seven- year-old it was inappropriate to tell her friends that she “Brushed her teeth with a bottle of Jack” like Ke$ha.
 Or when I have to throw candy on the floor and turn on smooth jazz so my kids will be quiet while I talk to a client who thinks I’m sitting in a fancy office.
-Sometimes I dart out of the house when my husband comes home and find refuge in the gossip magazine section of CVS.
-Sometimes I’ve already had two glasses of wine when he comes home so I can’t actually drive to the CVS.
-Sometimes he’s away for a few days and I have to figure it out.
+Sometimes I find refuge in the gossip magazine section of CVS.
+Sometimes I’ve already had two glasses of wine when my kids come home so I can’t actually drive to the CVS.
 But somehow the food gets cooked and it’s pretty darn good.

 And so the concept of My Kitchen Chaos was born.
 Born out of a love for never compromising when it comes to food, for continuing to cook like I used to and for not being afraid to admit that I’m fiercely competitive and jealous of every cooking show hostess out there who has little ramekins filled with chopped up veggies waiting for her on her slate marble countertops.
 Not in my kitchen.
 Not on my linoleum.